astronomer/airflow-guides/guides/install.md

 Press Enter to Continue
 ```

-## 2. Create a Kubernetes secret with your PostgreSQL connection.
+## 2. Create a Kubernetes secret with your PostgreSQL connection

 If you do not already have a PostgreSQL cluster, we recommend using a service like Compose, Amazon RDS, or Google Cloud SQL.